DUNE-DAQ/docs/docs/packages/daq-release/development_workflow_gitflow.md

 💡 If the targeted branch of a pull request has advanced, please do the following to bring the feature branch in sync before merging the PR:

-1. Switch to the targeted branch, and do a `git pull` to make sure it stays in sync with the remote;
+1. Switch to the targeted branch, and do a `git pull` to make sure it stays in sync with the remote

-2. Switch back to the feature branch of the PR, merge the targeted branch into it, e.g. `git merge --no--ff <targeted branch name>`;
+2. Switch back to the feature branch of the PR, merge the targeted branch into it, e.g. `git merge --no--ff <targeted branch name>`

 3. Push the merge to remote, and continue with the PR review/merge process.